mahmood8664/user-preferences-microservice/readme.md

 ## Architecture
 I used the CQRS pattern to separate read and write in user marketing preferences.
-When a user preference is changed through user-pref-write-service and event would dispatch through **redis**.
-So other services (in this case user-pref-read-service) can update its data.
+When a user preference is changed through user-pref-write-service then event would dispatch through **redis** as our event bud.
+So other services (in this case user-pref-read-service) can update their data.
 The better option is using **Kafka** instead of redis because it can persist data so consumers cannot miss the events.

 ![select service](./img/2.png)